-The Authority shall enter into a contractual agreement with the San Joaquin Valley Air Pollution Control District (SJVAPCD) through a Memorandum of Understanding and a Voluntary Emission Reduction Agreement (VERA).
-The VERA mitigates (by offsetting) to net zero the project's actual emissions from construction equipment and vehicle exhaust emissions of volatile organic compound (VOC), NOx, particulate matter (PM10), and PM2.5.
+In 2014, the Authority and the San Joaquin Air Pollution Control District (SJVAPCD) entered into a contractual agreement through a Memorandum of Understanding and a Voluntary Emission Reduction Agreement (VERA).
+The VERA mitigates (by offsetting) to net zero the project's actual emissions from construction equipment and vehicle exhaust emissions of volatile organic compound (VOC), NOx, particulate matter (PM10), and PM{2.5}.
 The agreement will provide funds for the SJVAPCD's Emission Reduction Incentive Program (SJVAPCD 2011) to fund grants for projects that achieve emission reductions, with preference given to highly affected communities, thus offsetting project-related impacts on air quality.
 To lower overall cost, funding for the VERA program to cover estimated construction emissions for any funded construction phase will be provided at the beginning of the construction phase.
 At a minimum, mitigation/offsets will occur in the year of impact, or as otherwise permitted by 40 Code of Federal Regulations (C.F.R.)
 Part 93 Section 93.163.

-The Authority shall also enter into an agreement with the Antelope Valley Air Quality Management District (AVAQMD) and Eastern Kern Air Pollution Control District (EKAPCD) to mitigate (by offsetting) to net zero (to the extent that offsets are available) the project's actual emissions from construction equipment and vehicle exhaust emissions of VOC, NOX, PM10 and PM2.5.
+The Authority shall also enter into an agreement with the Antelope Valley Air Quality Management District (AVAQMD) and Eastern Kern Air Pollution Control District (EKAPCD) to mitigate (by offsetting) to net zero (to the extent that offsets are available) the project's actual emissions from construction equipment and vehicle exhaust emissions of VOC, NO_X, PM10 and PM{2.5}.
 In the AVAQMD, the Authority shall participate in the Air Quality Investment Program, which funds stationary- and mobile-source emission reduction strategies.
 In the EKAPCD, the Authority shall provide an application for the Emission Banking Certificate Program.